Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Contact Us
-- Registered users can DM staff via the message box
+- Users who are signed in can send a message with the message form
-- Contact info such as, phone, email, and address is displayed
+- Phone, email, address and opening hours are displayed
-- A Google Map is embedded with the address for users to use
+- An embedded Google Map is also displayed
+- User stories covered:

 <details><summary>See feature images</summary>